LAS Marketing & Communications

 UIC requires signed photo releases for students, including classroom photography.
 In most cases, photos taken in common, open-air spaces are typically exempt since there is no expectation of privacy.
 However, please take care to post signage indicating that photography will be taking place in such spaces and give students the opportunity to opt-out.
 Those under the age of 18 must have a signed release from a parent or guardian to be photographed.

-LAS Marketing and Communications offers photography equipment for checkout (i.e., digital cameras, lighting, a backdrop, and a tripod).
+LAS Marketing and Communications offers photography equipment for checkout (i.e., digital cameras, grey backdrop, and a tripod).
 Equipment is subject to availability and requires a signed checkout form.
 For assistance, please contact us via email.

-There are times when unforeseen or unfortunate events may take place on campus or within the College that may require internal and external communications assistance from UIC Public and Government Affairs, working in collaboration with campus leadership.
-Official campus communications, public statements, and media inquiries should be coordinated through UIC Public and Government Affairs.
-Please contact Sherri McGinnis Gonzalez, Senior Executive Director of Public Affairs, if you have questions, 312-996-2398; email@example.com, Twitter.com/smcginnuic).
+There are times when unforeseen or unfortunate events may take place on campus or within the College that may require internal and external communications assistance from UIC Strategic Marketing and Communications, working in collaboration with campus leadership.
+Official campus communications, public statements, and media inquiries should be coordinated through UIC Strategic Marketing and Communications.
+Please contact Sherri McGinnis Gonzalez, Associate Vice Chancellor for Strategic Marketing and Communications, if you have questions, 312-996-2398; email@example.com, Twitter.com/smcginnuic).

 When an emergency, crisis or controversial issue arises on campus, it is important that only factual information be distributed and security and privacy issues are considered.
 Speculation and rumors, particularly on social media, should be avoided.
 In the event of an emergency or crisis situation, the UIC Emergency Operations Plan serves as a guide to facilitate a timely, effective, efficient and coordinated university response.
 Emergency situations on campus should be reported immediately to UIC Police.